joe-sky/narrative/README.md

 - [react-loops](https://github.com/leebyron/react-loops)

-These are two excellent implementations of react JSX syntax, but they can't run in other environments like preact/Vue.
+These are two excellent implementations of React JSX syntax, but they can't run in other environments like preact/Vue.

 ## Inspiration

-`Narrative` inspired by `react-if` and `react-loops`, it fully supports runtime, so users will no longer have to worry about JSX compiler problems! :wink:
+Part of `Narrative` inspired by `react-if` and `react-loops`, it fully supports runtime, so users will no longer have to worry about JSX compiler environments.
+It can also support the development of extensibility at runtime like React/Vue! 😉

-And the author is also proficient in developing Babel plugins, so the optional [babel-plugin-compiler](https://github.com/joe-sky/narrative/tree/master/packages/babel-plugin-compiler) can provide better performance.
+However, we also developed a optional [babel-plugin-compiler](https://github.com/joe-sky/narrative/tree/master/packages/babel-plugin-compiler), it can provide better performance.

-## About Vue
+## Usage in Vue

 Vue(v3):